LOVE AND SHENANIGANS (BALLYBEG, #1)

 Gavin Maguire’s life is low on drama, high on stability, and free of pets.
 But Gavin hadn’t reckoned on Fiona blasting back into his life and crashing his wedding.
 In the space of twenty-four hours, he loses a fiancée and a job, and gains a wife and a labradoodle.
 Can he salvage his bland-but-stable life?
 More importantly, can he resist losing his heart to Fiona all over again?

-Love and Shenanigans is available on all major ebook stores:
+Love and Shenanigans is available at all major ebook stores!

 EXCERPT FROM LOVE AND SHENANIGANS

 Ballybeg, County Cork, Ireland

 If an evil fairy conjured Fiona’s personal hell, it would be this wedding.

 “Isn’t your dress gorgeous?”
 The evil fairy of the moment, Fiona’s cousin, Muireann, displayed dazzling white teeth set in a saccharine smile.
 “Since you’re my maid of honor, I wanted you to wear something special.”

 Fiona tongued her lip ring and squinted at the satin monstrosity hanging in her cousin’s walk-in wardrobe.
 No, she wasn’t hallucinating.
 Muireann wanted her to wear snot green.

 “You’re in the chartreuse.”
 Muireann’s smirk widened.
 She took down the hanger and held the dress against Fiona.
 “Maroon is so draining on brunettes, don’t you think?”

 Fiona grimaced.
 Who the feck chose chartreuse and maroon for their wedding colors?
 And what in the bejaysus was that thing at the end of the dress?
 “Is that a fin?”
 She poked at the stiff fabric.
 With a bit of luck, it was detachable.
 She’d “lose” it somewhere between here and the church.